 As we discussed in this post, using a wildcard SSL certificate can help you save both time and money, by protecting an unlimited number of subdomains on a single certificate.
 You can install one on your site in four simple steps:

-- Purchase a wildcard SSL certificate from a CA such as Comodo or GeoTrust.
+- If you prefer to use a custom wildcard SSL instead of Kinsta’s free option, purchase a custom certificate from a CA such as Comodo or GeoTrust.

 - Generate a CSR and private RSA key from SSL.com.